|By Dan Casey, The Roanoke Times, Va.|

 Our family has been like any other family until we cried and had to figure things out together.
 If the fire had never happened, we wouldn't be as close as we are now.

 The recession caused my husband to recently close the small business he started 34 years ago.
 In 2009, just after we lost our medical insurance, a cataract stole the vision from my right eye and, with it, my love of reading and the ability to drive at night.
-Then, other health issues caused me to visit the Free Clinic, who put me in touch with Dr. Drysdale.
-He is, quite simply, the best.
+Then, other health issues caused me to visit the

 I am thankful for all blessings of life.
 A mother and father who raised a large family with not much in the way of material things but a lot of love.
 Also I'm thankful that I lived in the time I lived when things were simpler and we didn't try to "keep up with the Joneses."